sflaherty2009/cb_dvo_chefClient/README.md

 - node['chef_client']['windows']['log_file'] - set the log filename for windows
 - node['chef_client']['windows']['frequency'] - set the rotation frequency for windows
 - node['chef_client']['windows']['rotate'] - set the amount of logfiles to keep
+- node['chef_client']['config'] - sets the default client.rb and can be used to update or add ANY accepted attributes in client.rb
+  - example: default['chef_client']['config']['ssl_verify_mode'] can be used to update the verify mode used by chef in client.rb

 ## Recipes